chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 Examples from Brokos book
 Paper with Sam
 Theme ideas from toy games that can translate to full games

+Are tells useful?
+Should I get into poker?

 ## 13. Multiplayer Games
 3 player Kuhn, Leduc